Search Results: bar exam

 The LSAT vs. The Bar Exam

 The formal part of your legal education is book-ended by two exams.
-At the front, the LSAT and, at the end, the bar exam.
-While you’re probably familiar — or in the process of becoming familiar — with the LSAT, the bar exam is foreign to most applicants and law students.
-The LSAT is a […]
+At the front, the LSAT.
+At the end, the Bar Exam.
+While you’re probably familiar—or in the process of becoming familiar—with the LSAT, the bar exam is foreign to most applicants and law students.
+So what’s the difference between the LSAT vs Bar […]

 The bar exam is supposed to be a test of minimal competence.
 You pass, you’re competent enough to be a lawyer.
 You fail, and, well, you’re incompetent (at least until the next bar exam administration).
 But California has always had a reputation for having a very tough bar exam, perhaps going beyond a test of […]